shell pipes & loops

 - wild cards:

-matches zero or more characters (anything).?
+*matches zero or more characters (anything).?matches exactly 1 characters

 the shell expands the wild cards before running the command.